-To estimate net program savings for standard bulbs, the evaluation team used a net-to-gross ratio (NTGR) of 0.47.
-This value is the result of the PY5 Lighting Impact evaluation, and mirrors the values from the program tracking data.
+To estimate net program savings for PY7 standard bulbs, the evaluation team used a net-to-gross ratio (NTGR) of 0.47.
+This value is the result of the PY5 Lighting Impact evaluation, and mirrors values from the program tracking data.
+To estimate net program savings for bulbs purchased in previous program years but installed during PY7, the evaluation team used the NTGR in place at the time of original purchase.
+Thus, we applied NTGR of 0.83 for PY5 purchases installed in PY7, and NTGR of 0.47 for PY6 purchases installed in PY7.

-&lt;sup>11 We base the total surrounding household population estimates for each store on 2009-2013 American Community Survey estimates at the Census block group level.
-Making use of the AIC customer map, one can see that customers tend to be clustered in various parts of each Census block group, rather than evenly distributed throughout each Census block group.
+14 We base the total surrounding household population estimates for each store on 2009-2013 American Community Survey estimates at the Census block group level.
+Making use of the AIC customer map, one can see that customers tend to be clustered in various parts of each Census block group, rather than evenly distributed throughout, each Census block group.
 This implies that the total household distribution within these block groups is also clustered rather than evenly distributed.
 Even population distribution is a critical assumption in "areal weighted interpolation," or the process of using proportional area to allocate a total block group population count to the part of the block group that falls within a store buffer zone.
 Since assuming even population distribution is incorrect in this study area (and in fact, rarely is for any case), we chose not to use areal allocation.
 Although complex methods of spatial allocation are available to account for clustering, they involve making additional subjective assumptions.
 For purposes of this simple analysis, we defined the store market area as the total population of all Census block groups for which at least 75% of the block group area intersects the 15-mile buffer around a store.